wpexpertsio/new-user-approve/readme.txt

 * updated French translation

 = 1.5.8 =
-* tested for WordPress 3.9
+* tested with WordPress 3.9
 * fix bug preventing the notice from hiding on legacy page

 = 1.5.7 =